+However, just because we can split w into pieces xyz which satisfy the conditions of the pumping lemma, does not mean L is regular.
 We know that if a language is regular, the pumping lemma holds.
+The contrapositive of this is if the pumping lemma does not hold, then the language is not regular.
 You can use this to try and prove that the given language is non-regular with the following steps: